 Our Hand Embroidery Techniques

-Our artisans use centuries-old Chinese embroidery techniques to bring dragons, phoenixes, and florals to life in silk and gold.
+Our team uses centuries-old Chinese embroidery techniques to bring dragons, phoenixes, and florals to life in silk and gold.

 Technique Spotlight